TIBHannover/FAIR-R/_episodes/03-func-R.md

 > R has a built-in function to **c**ombine elements into a vector: the `c` function.
 > E.g. `x <- c("A", "B", "C")` creates a vector `x` with three elements.
 > Furthermore, we can extend that vector again using `c`, e.g. `y <- c(x, "D")` creates a vector `y` with four elements.
-> Write a function called `fence` that takes two vectors as arguments, called
+> Write a function called `wrapper` that takes two vectors as arguments, called
-> `original` and `wrapper`, and returns a new vector that has the wrapper vector
+> `original` and `highlight`, and returns a new vector that has the highlighting
 > at the beginning and end of the original:
 >
 >